PaddlePaddle/PaddleYOLO/README_en.md

 **Clarification：**

-- `ViT` stands for `ViT-Cascade-Faster-RCNN`, which has highest mAP on COCO as 55.7%
-- `Cascade-Faster-RCNN`stands for `Cascade-Faster-RCNN-ResNet50vd-DCN`, which has been optimized to 20 FPS inference speed when COCO mAP as 47.8% in PaddleDetection models
 - `PP-YOLOE` are optimized `PP-YOLO v2`.
 It reached accuracy as 51.4% on COCO dataset, inference speed as 78.1 FPS on Tesla V100
 - `PP-YOLOE+` are optimized `PP-YOLOE`.
 It reached accuracy as 53.3% on COCO dataset, inference speed as 78.1 FPS on Tesla V100
 - The models in the figure are available in the[ model library](#模型库)